Do we still believe in free speech? Only until we disagree

 Today’s conflicts are the most complicated yet and show no sign of easing.
 But as more than one scholar has pointed out, free speech is the starting place for all our other rights.
 We shouldn’t lose sight of what’s at stake: Without the free flow of ideas, the American experiment cannot succeed.

 Anders Gyllenhaal is a senior editor at McClatchy and former editor at The Miami Herald, the Star Tribune in Minneapolis and The News & Observer in Raleigh, N.C.
-You can reach him at Agyllenhaal@McClatchy.com.
+Agyllenhaal@McClatchy.com.

 Comments